• Skip to main content

 Ingredient and Substitutions

-The seasonings we chose to use are the same as the ones in our Grilled Blackened Chicken.
+The blackened seasonings we chose to use are the same as the ones in our Grilled Blackened Chicken.
 But, of course, this time the chicken is cooked in a skillet.

 plate with labelled spices to make grilled blackened chicken.